 The truth is, as aware as we are in these situations, we will get things wrong, we will become uncomfortable due to a lack of knowledge or an overt need to be politically correct.
 There won't necessarily be time to objectively look at the response.

 Even then, however, sometimes we'll still get it wrong.
-This year alone we have seen stories of some of the biggest fashion houses in the world getting it wrong and creating ‘blackface' designs that have been described as racist.
+In previous years we've seen stories of some of the biggest fashion houses in the world getting it wrong and creating ‘blackface' designs that have been described as racist.
 In a runway show dedicated to the ‘Youth of today', Burberry featured a model who appeared to have a noose around her neck.
 Suffice to say there was a backlash regarding mental health awareness and in particular teenage suicide.

 The honest answer is that I'm really not sure.
 We need to stay aware!
 If Inclusivity is second nature to us as individuals – I would hope that it would naturally run through the life force of our businesses too.
 We need to ensure that we are not only considering Diversity and Inclusion in Marketing but also in all aspects of the business – and we need to look at our businesses from the outside in so that we can truly assess how inclusive we are.